moeller5002/MastermindProgram/README.md

 # MastermindProgram
 Code to play and solve the code breaking game Mastermind.
+Traditional Mastermind is a code of length 4 chosen from 6 different colors, I've added functionality to change these parameters.

 Have 4 main algorithms coded
 1. Random Guess